barbaracalderon/forecast-cli/README.md

 ## Features

+### Features

-- **Current Weather**: Displays the current weather conditions, temperature, humidity, and more.
+- **Current Weather**: Displays real-time conditions including temperature, feels-like temperature, humidity, chance of rain, and weather description
-- **6-Day Forecast**: Provides a detailed 6-day weather forecast, including sunrise and sunset times.
+- **6-Day Forecast**: Shows detailed daily forecasts with:
+  - Average, minimum, and maximum temperatures
+  - Precipitation chance
+  - Weather conditions
+  - Sunrise and sunset times
-- **Location-Based**: Automatically detects your location using your IP address.
+- **Automatic Location**: Detects your location using your IP address (via ipinfo.io)
+- **Custom Locations**: Get weather for any city worldwide `forecast --location "City Name"`
+- **Flexible API Keys**: The default API key is read from the `.env` file but you can temporarily override it `forecast --apiKey "your_api_key_here"`
-- **Easy Configuration**: Stores API keys and settings in a `.env` file for secure and flexible usage.
+- **Easy Configuration**: Stores API keys and settings in a .env file for secure and flexible usage, automatic config directory creation, clear error messages for missing configurations, `launch.json` file added for VSCode debugging tool.

 ## About